Scrabble letter distributions: German

 The underlines indicate the distribution contains one tile fewer for the letter than would be if the 102 tiles of the current language set were simply doubled.
-Scrabble3D allows a special "Alternative distribution", which adds two A's one P and removes one D and two U's.

-Note that the quasi-letter ß (Eszett) is not used in any distribution except for the new Scrabble3D one.
+Note that the quasi-letter ß (Eszett) is not used in any official distribution.
 This is because its capital version did not exist officially in standard German orthography prior to 2017 and the letter itself is unused in Switzerland and Liechtenstein.
 Instead, the character is substituted by SS.
 However, the umlauts Ä, Ö and Ü must not be replaced by AE, OE or UE when playing (as would usually be done in German crosswords where ß is also replaced by SS).
 Other diacritics, which may occur in some foreign words, are ignored (é = E, œ = OE etc.).

 Greek

 Greek-language editions of Scrabble contain 104 tiles: